Description

 Included

-3 Nights Accommodation at 5* hotel with breakfast.Nile Palace or Sonesta st George
+3 nights at a 5* hotel with breakfast, Nile Palace or Sonesta St George

-Tour to Karnak Temple & Luxor Temple.
+Visit to Karnak Temple & Luxor Temple

-Tour to Habu Temple, Valley of Nobles & Deir el Madina
+Visit to Habu Temple, Valley of Nobles & Deir el Madina

-Tour to Dendera and Abydos
+Visit to Dendera and Abydos

-Bottled water during your trip.
+Bottled water during your trip

-Lunch at a local restaurant( vegetarian food is available)
+Lunch at a local restaurant (vegetarian option available)

 Entrance fees